-- Non-Relevant Molecular Target List without references
+- The Non-Relevant Molecular Target Leading to Waiver List (XLSX, 16KB)

 The evolving regulatory landscape surrounding pediatric cancer drug development in the U.S. and EU has more closely aligned the timelines for required submission of plans for pediatric development of appropriate new cancer drugs and biologics developed for adults with cancer.
 This has created an opportunity for sponsors to seek preliminary scientific advice from both the EMA and the FDA on Pediatric Investigation Plans (PIPs) and initial Pediatric Study Plans (iPSPs) through the Pediatric Cluster Calls coordinated by the FDA’s Office of Pediatric Therapeutics.

 Given the global nature of cancer drug development and the relative rarity of childhood cancer, which impacts study populations for clinical trials, the demand for international collaboration in study design and conduct has intensified.
 We have recommended that new PIPs and iPSPs for new cancer products be submitted to their respective agencies simultaneously to promote global coordination and international research collaboration (Reaman et al. J Clin Oncology, 2020).

 This Common Commentary template is provided to demonstrate to sponsors the structure of our scientific discussions and review in the context of regulatory agency positions on selected aspects of pediatric drug development.